jellevankerk/Team-Challenge/README.md

 # General description:
-    This program performs segmentation of the left vertricle, myocardium, right ventricle and backgound of Cardiovascular Magnetic Resonance Images, with use of a convolutional neural network based on the well-known U-Net     architecture.
-MRI images from the ACDC From each patient, both a 3D end systolic image and a 3D end diastolic image is with its ground truth is available.
-The data set is devided into a training set, validation set and a test set.
+    This program performs segmentation of the left vertricle, myocardium, right ventricle and backgound of Cardiovascular Magnetic Resonance Images, with use of a convolutional neural network based on the well-known U-Net     architecture, as described by [https://arxiv.org/pdf/1505.04597.pdf](Ronneberger et al.) For each patient, both a 3D end systolic       image and a 3D end diastolic image with its corresponding ground truth segmentation of the left ventricle, myocardium and right         ventricle is available.

-    First, The images are obtained from the stored location.
-Subsequently, these images are pre-processed which includes normalisation, removal of outliers and cropping.
-The training subset is used to train the Network, afterwards, the Network is validated and further trained by using the validation subset.
+    The available code first divides the patients data into a training set and a test set.
+The training data is then loaded from the        stored location and subsequently preprocessed.
+Preprocessing steps include resampling the image to the same voxel spacing, removal of outliers, normalization, cropping and one-hot encoding of the labels.
+Before training, the trainingset is subdivided again for training and validation of the model.

-    After the network is trained, the network is evaluated using the subset regarding testing.
+    For training, a network based on the U-Net architecture is used and implemented with keras.
+For training, many different variables       can be tweaked, which are described in some detail below.
+After training, the network is evaluated using the test dataset.
+This data is loaded and preprocessed in the same way as the training dataset and propagated through the network to obtain pixel-wise predictions for each class.
+These predictions are probabilities and are thresholded to obtain a binary segmentation.

-    The test images are segmented, using the trained network and these segmentations are evaluated by compairing them to the ground truth.
-The Dice Coefficient is calculated to evaluate the overlay of the segmentation and the ground truth.
-Furthermore, the Hausdorff Distance is computed.
+    The binary segmentations are then evaluated by computing the (multiclass) softdice coefficient and the Hausdorff distance between the obtained segmentations and the ground truth segmentations.
+The softdice coefficients and Hausdorff distances are computed for each image for each individual class and the multiclass softdice for all the classes together.
+These results are all automatically saved in a text file.
+Furthermore, the obtained segmentations as an overlay with the original images, the training log and corresponding plots and the model summary are also saved automatically.

-    From the segmentations of the left ventricular cavity during the end systole and end diastole, the ejection fraction is calculated.
-This value is compared to the computed ejection fraction calculated from the ground truth.
+    Lastly, from the segmentations of the left ventricular cavity during the end systole and end diastole, the ejection fraction is calculated.
+This value is, alongside the ejection fraction computed from the ground truth segmentations, stored in the same text file with results.

 # Contents program:
     - TC_main.py:  Current python file, run this file to run the program.